 An unsafe condition exists that requires the immediate adoption of this AD without providing an opportunity for public comments prior to adoption.
-The FAA has found that the risk to the flying public justifies forgoing notice and comment prior to adoption of this rule because, during landings, as a result of 5G C-Band interference, certain airplane systems may not properly transition from AIR to GROUND mode when landing on certain runways, resulting in degraded deceleration performance and a longer landing distance than normal due to the effect on thrust reverser deployment, speedbrake deployment, and increased idle thrust.
-This could lead to a runway excursion.
-The urgency is based on C-Band wireless broadband deployment, which is expected to occur in phases with operations beginning as soon as January 19, 2022.
+The FAA has found that the risk to the flying public justifies forgoing notice and comment prior to adoption of this rule because during takeoffs and landings, as a result of 5G C-Band interference, certain airplane systems may not properly function, resulting in longer than normal landing or rejected takeoff distances due to the effect on thrust reverser deployment, spoilers, speedbrake deployment, and increased idle thrust, regardless of the approach type or weather.
+This could result in a runway excursion.
+The urgency is based on C-Band wireless broadband deployment, which was expected to occur in phases with operations beginning on January 19, 2022.
 Accordingly, notice and opportunity for prior public comment are impracticable and contrary to the public interest pursuant to 5 U.S.C.
 553(b)(3)(B).